Nonthakornn/Practice/README.md

   - The size of array cannot be modified.
   - Vector can grow or shrink in size as needed.

+## Recursion

+- A function calls it self until a specific condition is met.

 ### Resources

 [takeuforward](https://takeuforward.org/strivers-a2z-dsa-course/must-do-pattern-problems-before-starting-dsa/)